indrode/meatspace/content/i/zimdb.md

 ###2.
 A first test

 We will use `rspec` to test our gem, so make sure it is installed (`gem install rspec`).
-In `movie_spec.rb`, we can then add a first test for a very common task we want the gem to achieve.
+In `movie_spec.rb`, we can now add a first test for a very common task we want the gem to achieve.

 <pre><code>
 #!ruby